Andy Dick: Television

-Films
+Film

 One of Andy Dick's earliest film roles was a fictional version of himself in the film adaptation of video game Double Dragon.
 In 1993, Dick played himself in the mockumentary The Making of...
 And God Spoke.
 He also starred alongside comedian Pauly Shore in the 1994 war comedy film In the Army Now.
 Also in 1994, Dick made a cameo in Ben Stiller's directorial debut, Reality Bites.

 In 1997, Dick had a supporting role alongside Luke Wilson and Jack Black in Bongwater as Wilson's gay friend who gives him a place to stay after his house is destroyed by fire.
 In 1999, Dick played one of Dr. Claw's henchmen in Inspector Gadget.

 In 2000, Dick made a cameo appearance in Dude, Where's My Car?.
 The same year, he appeared as a motel clerk in the teenage comedy Road Trip.
 In 2001, Dick made a cameo as Olga the Masseuse in Ben Stiller's comedy Zoolander.

 In 2002, Dick appeared as a taxi cab driver in the band Ash's music video "Envy".
 In 2003, he appeared in Will Ferrell's Old School as Barry the oral sex instructor and as a villainous Santa in The Hebrew Hammer.
 In 2005, Dick was featured in the documentary The Aristocrats.
 In 2006, he appeared in Employee of the Month as Lon, a nearsighted optician.
 He also provided the voice of Mambo in Happily N'Ever After (2007) and the voice of Boingo in Hoodwinked!
 (2005).

 Dick's feature-film-directing debut was the 2006 film Danny Roane: First Time Director.
 In late December 2008, Dick announced on his official website he had finished writing a script for a film titled Daphne Aguilera: Get into It, starring his alter-ego Daphne Aguilera.